 This retrospective cohort study received full ethical approval (North West 3 Research Ethics Committee).
 Participants were recruited between November 2009 and January 2011.
 Eligibility criteria: warfarin prescribed for ≥ 3 months; age ≤ 18 years; therapeutic drug monitoring of INR undertaken by Alder Hey Children’s Hospital, UK, a tertiary referral centre; and written informed consent received from parent (participant age < 16 years) or participant (if age ≥ 16 years).
 Participant assent was sought from children and young people (each child assessed individually for level of understanding).
 Refusal of assent by a young person with good understanding of the study was an exclusion criterion.

 The majority of children in Alder Hey Children’s hospital on warfarin are cared for in the community, using point of care (POC) INR testing.
 Management of children receiving warfarin using POC testing has been shown to be a safe and effective alternative to testing of INRs in clinic 29.
-Patients and families inform the cardiac liaison nurse team about the INRs and dose adjustment’s carried out 30, with all INR data provided and dose adjustmentsand all this data are recorded electronically.
+Patients and families inform the cardiac liaison nurse team about the INRs and dose adjustment’s carried out 30, and all this data are recorded electronically.
 All data (INR, dose, clinical variables) were collected retrospectively from the cardiac liaison team electronic database and medical records, from the date of initiation of warfarin therapy to the date of recruitment.
 The current recommended levels of anticoagulation for children at Alder Hey children’s hospital are derived from British Society of Haematology guidelines (Supplementary Data Table 1) 2.

 Data collection